davidclough/node/_documents/javascript-guide/javascript-guide.md

 The example below shows how parameters can be define and passed in to allow us to work with local copies of global objects.
 Here `$` refers to the `jQuery` object within the IIFE.
 This would be useful if another library has also declared their own meaning for `$`.
 The second parameter was not supplied in the call so we now know the `undefined` really is undefined.
 Note that you are not obliged to use these parameters everywhere but they may help you overcome a problem you come across.
 The global `undefined` property can, unbelievably, be set to any value but, if it has, some part of your code is likely to break anyway.

     (function ($, undefined) {
       // $ now refers the jQuery object within here.
-We can avoid clashes
+We can avoid clashes.
       //
       ...
     }(jQuery));